 If you’re about to have a c-section, I hope this post can give you an idea of some of the things you could expect.
 Do any research you can, talk to your doctor about any concerns, and do as much preparation as possible.
-You should also check out The Worst Advice for New Moms.
+You should also check out What No One Told Me About Breastfeeding, Part 1.

 If you’ve had c-sections in the past, what do you wish you had known?
 Did anything surprise you?
-Comment below, and be sure to subscribe to our mailing list!
+Comment below, and be sure to share this on Pinterest!